 it brings luster and sheen, typically associated with shiny fabrics like silk, to the flat textured

-surface of matte cotton’, Ravi said, ‘This makes it special not just as a textile but also as a
+surface of matte cotton," explains Ravi, "This makes it special not just as a textile but also as a

 Zanav’s collaboration with Phantom Hands is the first of its kind.
-At the moment they are the only ones to have seen the new fabrics that has been produced over the last six years, he joked.
+At the moment they are the only ones to have seen the new fabrics that have been produced over the last six years, jokes Ravi.
 The partnership was facilitated by Phantom Hands’ intention to marry contemporary Indian textiles with modernist furniture.
-Zanav, on its part, had been looking to reinvent itself.
+Zanav, on its part, was looking to reinvent itself.
 After several rounds of tests, experiments and prototyping, the alliance finally became a reality.
 It took two years.

-But the slowness of the process didn’t bother Ravi, ‘anything made with care takes time’ he
+But the slowness of the process doesn't bother Ravi.
+"Anything made with care takes time," he says.

-said in response to my astonishment.
-Ultimately it all came down to compatibility, the right
+Ultimately, it all comes down to compatibility, the right

 aesthetic fit, a shared method of working.
-‘So, to answer your question, no I don’t have
+"To answer your question, no, I don’t have

 trouble disassociating from my fabric, as long as I am working with people who resonate with

-me and the culture of making I believe in.’
+me and the culture of making I believe in," he affirms.

-Sitting across the large white table with his legs crossed he took a long sip of water.
-‘I have
+Sitting across the large white table with his legs crossed, Ravi takes a long sip of water.
+"I have

-poured my heart into the search for these colors’; he said finally, ‘I should get to decide the form in
+poured my heart into the search for these colours," he concludes, "I should get to decide the form in

-a long roll of fabric he asked me to deliver to the Phantom Hands office.
-My head was reeling
+The sun is on the downward curve as I prepare to leave.
+I shake Ravi’s hand and take a long roll of fabric he asks me to deliver to the Phantom Hands office.
+My head is reeling

-Under the glistening evening sun the glass windows and walls of Ravi’s workshop reflected each other over and over again.
-They looked infinite, I thought.
+Under the glistening evening sun, the glass windows and walls of his workshop reflect each other over and over again.
+They looks infinite.